-I was a bit burned out anyway so instead of just switching jobs, why not take a break and try?
-I’m not sure where I got the courage from, but I quit my job, got the visa and gave myself one summer in the City of Lights.
-One glorious summer in the sun, no expectations and no deadlines.
+I was burned-out anyway so instead of just switching jobs, why not take a break and try?
+I’m not sure where I got the courage from, but I quit my job, got the visa, and gave myself one summer in the City of Lights.
+One glorious summer in the sun, no expectations, and no crazy deadlines.
 If I got a job (it was a working holiday visa after all), “tant mieux” as we say in French.
-All the better.
+All the better!